Mathias-Veira/e-commerce/README.md

 Spring Boot e-commerce service organized around **hexagonal (ports & adapters) architecture**.
 The `User`, `Product`, `Category`, and `Order` verticals are wired end-to-end: domain → ports → application → persistence adapter → web adapter.

+The project is **dockerized**: a multi-stage `Dockerfile` builds and runs the app, and `docker-compose.yml` wires it up together with its own PostgreSQL container, so the whole stack runs with a single `docker compose up --build` — see [How to run](#how-to-run).

 ## Technologies

 - **Java 21**